DrupalOpenLearning/drupaldojo-old/web/modules/contrib/config_update/config_update_ui/README.txt

 drush config-added-report (cra)
 drush config-missing-report (crm)
 drush config-different-report (crd)
+drush config-inactive-report (cri)
   Run config reports (see below).

 drush config-diff (cfd)
   Show config differences for one item between active and imported (see below).

-The report commands run reports that tell what config has been added, is missing, or is different between your active site configuration and the imported default configuration from config/install directories of your installed profile, modules, and themes.
+The report commands run reports that tell what config has been added, is missing, is inactive, or is different between your active site configuration and the imported default configuration from config/install directories of your installed profile, modules, and themes.

 For each report except "added", the first argument is one of:
 - type: Runs the report for a configuration type; use drush config-list-types to